-Automated systems for processing international applications

-In 2012, the ILPO has created a paperless work environment for the formalities and substantive examination of national patent applications.
-The automated system for national applications supports electronic storing of patent files, Office Actions and communications from the applicants/agents.
+- Automated systems for processing patent applications - In 2012, the ILPO has created a paperless work environment for the formalities and substantive examination of national and international patent applications. - Automated system for national applications - The automated system for national applications supports electronic storing of patent files, Office Actions and communications from the applicants/agents.
 The applications are published on the internet website of the ILPO, after 18 months from the priority date, including all the application files (description, claims, drawings, sequences) and incoming/outgoing correspondence throughout all the processing stages.
+The national patent data is shared with other Offices in XML format.